 In the world of kitchen design, there are several different categories of style that most designs fall under:

-There are instances where a designer will embrace elements from contemporary luxury design as well as elements from traditional design.
-These mix-and-match style designs are referred to as “crossover designs”.
+There are instances where a kitchen designer will embrace elements from contemporary luxury design as well as elements from traditional design.
+These mix-and-match style designs are referred to as “crossover” or transitional kitchen designs.
 For example, one design may embrace the stark countertop style of a contemporary design while also working in intricate styling details that would be more evident of a traditional design.
 This embrace of both worlds comes from a widening in interests on behalf of the kitchen dweller.
 For example, many homeowners who love to cook and consider themselves to be good cooks enjoy watching shows about cooking while they are in the kitchen, thus necessitating a more modern appearance with a television incorporated into the space.
-Please have a look at our transitional high-end kitchen portfolio for more details.
+Please have a look at our transitional kitchen portfolio for more details.